bogaudio/BogaudioModules/README.md

 By default, the output is hard clipped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the maximum polyphony of the input cables at any of the four IN ports.

 #### UMIX

 A 3HP unity mixer, usable with CV (e.g. combining triggers) or audio.
 Up to 8 inputs are summed to the output.
 Saturation (soft clipping) is applied to the output, which limits it to around +/-11V; the LEVEL knob allows attenuation of the mix before the saturation is applied.